 Prayer: Help me to worship you, Almighty God, in spirit and in truth, for Christ’s sake.
 Amen.

 Receive these daily Sola Devotions by email.
 Write firstname.lastname@example.org with "Subscribe" as your subject.
 To unsubscribe, send an email to the same address with "Unsubscribe" as your subject.

-All God’s Critters - Unit 2 is now available.
-All God's Critters is a Sunday School series designed for young students in Preschool and Kindergarten.
+All God’s Critters is a Sunday School series designed for young students in Preschool and Kindergarten.
 Lessons are based on storytelling, rhyme, and pictures, and are suitable for participation by non-readers.
-The flexible lesson plans introduce the youngest believers to the importance and truth of God’s Word.
+The flexible and reproducible lesson plans introduce the youngest believers to the importance and truth of God’s Word.
 Each lesson includes the story of the day written in a simplified manner so that young children may understand an important truth about God and what it means for us to be God’s children.